cynteo/cab-public-docs/content/getting-started/azure-monitor-setup.md

 ### Add Action Group to Alert Rule

-For each alert you want sent to SolarWinds:
+For each alert you want sent to your ITSM platform:

 1. **Monitor** → **Alerts** → **Alert rules**
 2. Select an alert rule
 3. Click **"Edit"** (or **"Manage actions"**)
 4. Under **"Action groups"**, click **"+ Add action group"**
-5. Select `alert-bridge-solarwinds`
+5. Select your Cynteo Alert Bridge action group
 6. Click **"Save"**

 **Repeat for all relevant alert rules.**